Material Event Filings for Certain Pre-Refunded Rated Obligations That Have Been Downgraded

 For continuing disclosure agreements executed on or after December 1, 2010, a material event notice in connection with a rating change is required to be filed within 10 business days of the rating change without regard to whether the change is material.

-Please refer to the attached alert from the National Association of Bond Lawyers for additional information.
+Please refer to the alert from the National Association of Bond Lawyers for additional information.
 Issuers should contact their financial advisors, investment bankers or continuing disclosure dissemination agents to determine whether or not an issue is rated or is subject to continuing disclosure requirements, or to file a material event notice.
 If you have any questions, please contact any attorney in our Public Finance Group.